Death of Mary Reeser: Investigation and results

 The FBI eventually declared that Reeser had been incinerated by the wick effect.
 As she was a known user of sleeping pills, they hypothesized that she had fallen unconscious while smoking and set fire to her nightclothes.
 "Once the body starts to burn," the FBI wrote in its report, "there is enough fat and other inflammable substances to permit varying amounts of destruction to take place.
 Sometimes this destruction by burning will proceed to a degree which results in almost complete combustion of the body."

 When interviewed by a local paper, Reeser's daughter-in-law said: "the cigarette dropped to her lap.
 Her fat was the fuel that kept her burning.
 The floor was cement, and the chair was by itself.
 There was nothing around her to burn".

 Personal life

 Mary Reeser was born in Columbia, Pennsylvania and married Richard Reeser.
 Their only surviving child, also named Richard Reeser, was born in Pennsylvania in 1910.
 She was buried in the Chestnut Hill Cemetery outside Mechanicsburg, Pennsylvania.
 Her son died in 1998 at the age of 88.
-He had a daughter, Mary Carole, named for her grandmother, who died in 2005, another daughter, Nancy, who died in 2021, and a third, Martha Reeser Rice, who is still alive.
+He had a daughter, Mary Carole, named for her grandmother, who died in 2005, and another daughter, Nancy, who died in 2021.
 Their mother died in 2008.